scsu-clarkm1-fall-2020-csc443/project-1-personal-website-MicahlDeRosa/plan/README.md

 *
 ### Promote My Professional Social Profiles
 * Allows the able to self promote
-* Allows viewers to see other socical media sites where I talk about the important of learning financial litercey at a young age.
+* Allows viewers to see other socical media sites where I talk about the important of learning financial literary at a young age.

+## Target User

+The target user for this website are young adults who want to learn what to do with their money.